© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pemprys Rural Settlement is a scheduled monument protected by Cadw under reference CD198.
 View the official record →

-Pemprys Rural Settlement is a post-medieval domestic complex located in Ceredigion, Wales.
+Pemprys Rural Settlement is a post-medieval domestic site located in Ceredigion, Wales, comprising rectangular structures characteristic of rural habitation from the early modern period onwards.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD198.

 Pemprys Rural Settlement dates from the post medieval/modern period, and is classified as a rectangular hut.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pemprys Rural Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD198.